VRASneakPeek/-VRASneakPeek/README.md

 The challenge consists of three main components:
 1. Connect the robot to the Azure platform (robot will spin left for an instance)
-2. Steer the robot back forward using a Windows Universal App connected to the cloud
+2. Steer the robot back pointing forward using a Windows Universal App connected to the cloud
 3. Move the robot over the finish line using gesture control -> winner!
 Have a quick overview of the following diagram to understand the used Architecture and dataflow: